avishettycodes/PG-E-Substation-Operations-AI-Assistant/DATABASE_SERVER_README.md

    - "Do we have spare parts for Breaker B-456?"
    - "What's in stock for Transformer T-123?"

+8. Technical guides:
+   - "How do I interpret DGA test results?"
+   - "What are the key gases to look for in DGA test results?"
+   - "How should I analyze DGA ratios?"

 ## Technical Details

 The mock server includes: